Petros-Petrosyan/extra-react/README.md

 ## Contributing

 Contributions to Extra React are welcome!
-If you find any issues or want to suggest improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Petros-Petrosyan/extra-react).
+If you find any issues or want to suggest improvements, please open an issue or submit a pull request on the [repository](https://github.com/Petros-Petrosyan/extra-react).

 ## License